facebookresearch/ReAgent/docs/usage.rst

 Usage
 =====

-Horizon is designed for large-scale, distributed recommendation/optimization tasks where we don't have access to a simulator.
+ReAgent is designed for large-scale, distributed recommendation/optimization tasks where we don't have access to a simulator.
 In this environment, it's typically better to train offline on batches of data, and release new policies slowly over time.
 Because the policy updates slowly and in batches, we use *off-policy* algorithms.
 To test a new policy without deploying it, we rely on *counter-factual policy evaluation (CPE)*\ , a set of techniques for estimating a policy based on the actions of another policy.

-Before we get started using Horizon as it is intended, let's begin with a traditional RL setup with a simulator where we can trivially evaluate new policies:
+Before we get started using ReAgent as it is intended, let's begin with a traditional RL setup with a simulator where we can trivially evaluate new policies:

 1 - On-Policy RL Training
 -------------------------